kevee/salinasriver.org/src/info/safety.md

 but certain activities carry more risk than others.
 Make sure to also be aware of your [rights and responsibilities involving tresspassing](/info/tresspass).

+Whatever your activity, make sure to
+<a href="https://www.paddlewise.org/" target="_blank" rel="noreferr">follow paddle-wise principles</a>.

 <h2 id="water">Water</h2>

-The Salinas contains agricultural runoff that is difficult to completely filter with a standard backpacking filter.
+The Salinas can contain agricultural runoff that is difficult to completely filter with a standard backpacking filter.
 The water is also very silty.
 Bring enough drinking water for your entire trip.